kuka42/squarecircuit-game/README.md

+# Square Circuit
-A simple game for 1 to 4 players, written in JavaScript, designed for export using Electron.
+A simple racing game for 1-4 players, written in JavaScript and designed for export using Electron.

-This project was created in collaboration with ChatGPT 3.5 and features a lightweight, browser-based game for 1 to 4 players.
-It's implemented in JavaScript and tailored for deployment as a desktop application using Electron.
-The code is straightforward and beginner-friendly, making it easy to customize or expand upon.

-Feel free to explore, modify, and share your feedback!
+## Overview
+This is a racing game where square-shaped vehicles compete around a track.
+The game incorporates collision detection between players and the track boundaries.
+Each of the four players is equipped with a lap counter and has their own set of key bindings to control their square.

+### Built with
+- HTML
+- CSS
+- JavaScript

+## How To Run
+### Electron
+Best way is to build a full-screen desktop app using Electron.
+All necessary files and parameters, including an app icon, are provided.

+Alternatively, download the pre-built installation file from the Releases tab.

+### Web browser
+Open sc.html directly in your web browser.

+## How To Play
+    Player 1: Up arrow, Down, Left, Right
+    Player 2: W, S, A, D
+    Player 3: Numpad Up, Numpad Down, Numpad Left, Numpad Right Player 4: U, J, H, K

+## Author
-by kuka
+kuka